 BCST 119 "Digital Media Skills" consists of a series of readings and guided assignments to be done on your own computer for the online version of the course.
 Weekly readings present:

-ONLINE COURSE INFORMATION: The online sections of the course will open on the first day of the Spring semester in January.
+ONLINE COURSE INFORMATION: The online sections of the course will open on the first day of the Fall semester in August.
 Login and password information will be sent to student CCSFmail accounts on that day.
 If you don't know your ccsfmail account, you can find it in your Web4 account information, here.
 To sign in to Insight click here.
 For help with Insight, click here.

 Once the course gets under way, there will be a discussion forum, assignment and a quiz most weeks.
 This is not a self-paced course!
 Once the course begins we will release new content each week.
 A new week will open on Monday morning and will stay open until the next Sunday evening at 11:55p.
 We encourage you to do the readings and assignments early.